AdityaJain09/KtorNotesApp/README.md

 # KtorNotesApp
-ktor Backend framework for notes app.
+ktor Backend framework for notes app. ktor backend framework is written in kotlin.